 From an opaque site

-Sites like Priceline and Hotwire sell you prepaid, deeply discounted rentals, but you don’t find out the car rental company’s name until you book the car.
+Sites like Hotwire sell you prepaid, deeply discounted rentals, but you don’t find out the car rental company’s name until you book the car.
 The benefit?
 You can save between 20 and 40 percent, and the voucher you receive includes all mandatory taxes and fees.
 But there’s a catch: The car is totally nonrefundable.
 Book with any of the other methods and you can usually cancel the reservation without a penalty.
 Book with any of the other methods and you can usually cancel the reservation without a penalty — unless, of course, you’ve rented a specialty vehicle or the rental falls during a special event.